- Reference Number: HEY-722/2018

 What will happen if I do not go into labour?

-If you choose to wait longer than 24 hours it is important that we check both you and your baby on a daily basis.
+If you choose to wait longer than 24 hours, or there is a delay in arranging a bed on the Labour Ward, it is important that we check both you and your baby on a daily basis.
 You will be asked to come to the hospital for an antenatal check and a cardiotocograph electronic monitoring of your baby’s heartbeat (CTG).
 This is to make sure that you and your baby are healthy.

-If labour has not started 24 hours after rupture of membranes, then we recommend that you stay in hospital for at least 12 hours after birth to make sure your baby shows no signs of infection.
+After your baby is born, if your membranes were ruptured for more than 18 hours, we recommend that you stay in the hospital for at least 12 hours after birth to make sure your baby shows no signs of infection.

 General Advice and Consent